 Disclosure: I was given a complimentary tour of the street art in Valencia in exchange for this review but as always, all opinions are my own.
 This post also contains affiliate links.

 What first comes to mind when you think of Valencia, Spain?
 Perhaps it’s the fiery Las Fallas festival, the impressive City of Arts and Sciences or the delicious paella.
-But what most people don’t know is that Valencia is famous for something else as well: its street art.
+But what most people don’t know is that Valencia has a prominent street art scene.

 Although I enjoy seeing art in museums, there’s something exhilarating about street art.
 It’s relevant.
 It’s bold.
 It’s educational.
 Street art provides you with an insider’s look at culture and is arguably the best way to understand the values and struggles of the locals by the locals.

-Last week, I had the pleasure of getting up close and personal with the works of street artists on the Urban Adventures Street Art in Old Valencia tour.
+I had the pleasure of getting up close and personal with the works of street artists on this Street Art Tour in Valencia.
 Although I had done my fair share of street art exploring while wandering through the cobblestoned streets of the Valencia old town, I knew almost nothing about the arts scene.

-That’s where my tour guide, Lenny, came in.
-She’s a street art enthusiast to the max and incredibly knowledgeable about the arts scene here in Valencia.
+That’s where my tour guide came in.
+She’s a street art enthusiast to the max and incredibly knowledgeable about the arts scene and the street art in Valencia.
 Not only does she go hunting for new art in her spare time, but she’s also met a lot of these artists personally.
 How’s that for some serious street cred?

-One of the pioneers of the Spanish graffiti scene.
+Glub is one of the pioneers of the Spanish graffiti scene.
 He has so much respect that nobody will paint over his work and his pieces have been featured all over the world.
 You can check out a few of them here.

-His iconic not-quite-ninjas-but-look-like-ninjas can literally be found all over the city in various forms.
+His iconic not-quite-ninjas-but-look-like-ninjas can literally be found all over the streets of Valencia in various forms.
 My guide told me they’re actually masked men.
 They are often times incorporated into other artists’ work.
 Scavenger hunt, anyone?

 La Nena is one of the most popular female street artists in Valencia, and her stencil of the woman pictured on the right can be found on various buildings throughout the city.
 I later learned that this actually a self-portrait-turned-cartoon as can be seen from her Instagram.

 I found Escif’s work to be particularly mind blowing.
-Not only is it distinct in style but that style seems nearly impossible to create with a spray can.
+Not only is it distinct in style, but that style seems nearly impossible to create with a spray can.
 His critical messages are often political and cultural in nature, using simple figures to deliver complex messages.
 More Escif can be found on his Instagram.

 Deih has tons and tons of pieces scattered throughout Valencia.
 By the end of the tour, I was getting really good at spotting his swirly and futuristic murals among the rest of the street art in Valencia.
 Follow him here.

 I kid you not, this graffiti artist paints cheese cubes all over the city.
 I feel like we’d get along. #CheeseLoversUnite